-Quanterion Solutions, Incorporated was formed with a mission to provide high quality QUANTitative engineering services to be used as critERION for critical decision making, hence the name Quanterion.
-Since its beginning in 2000, the company’s technical reach has expanded considerably from the original reliability, maintainability and quality focus to now also include:
+Quanterion Solutions Incorporated was formed with a mission to provide high quality QUANTitative technical services and tools to be used as critERION for critical decision making and processes, hence the name Quanterion.
+Since its beginning in 2000, the company’s technical reach has expanded considerably from the original reliability, maintainability and quality focus to now include:

 - Software Development/Engineering